tc39/proposal-temporal/docs/calendar.md

 - `duration` (`Temporal.Duration`): A duration to add or subtract from `date`.
 - `options` (object): An object with properties representing options for performing the addition or subtraction.
   The following options are recognized:
-  - `disambiguation` (string): How to deal with out-of-range values in the result of the addition or subtraction.
+  - `overflow` (string): How to deal with out-of-range values in the result of the addition or subtraction.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.
 - `constructor` (function): The constructor function of the Temporal type to construct.